 There are two disadvantages of this kind of virtual address:

-- Appearance: If you’re using this kind of address as a virtual address for your business, it may not have that level of professionalism that you’re looking for when people look up your address online.
+- Appearance: If you’re using this kind of address as a virtual address for your business, it may not have the level of professionalism that you’re looking for when people look up your address online.

-- Security: Yes, these shops have locks on their doors, but the mail is kept out in the open and it probably wouldn’t be hard to con the employees to give you mail that wasn’t yours.
+- Security: Yes, these shops have locks on their doors, but the mail is kept out in the open and it probably wouldn’t be hard to convince the employees to give you mail that wasn’t yours.

 IMPORTANT LESSON #2